 While some DAMs require very sophisticated DAM administrators, Brandworkz emphasizes ease-of-use.
 Like many DAMs, they have the concept of a master image with multiple renditions, but their renditions are automatically generated, while in other DAMs these need to be carefully configured ahead of time.
 In a similar fashion, Brandworkz offers "ready to go" workflow tools enabling collaboration with review and approval.
 This stands in contrast to other DAMs that require substantial configuration or development to define a workflow process.

 Brandworkz has a wide range of integrations, including WordPress, MS Office, Salesforce, and Okta.
 We are enabling them to interoperate seamlessly with the Adobe Creative Cloud in a similar fashion.

 Conclusion - On it goes...

-I think we've gone fairly wide with DAM Connectors, building 20 and likely to end up somewhere between 30 and 40 total, within a few years.
-Yet adding DAMs is less interesting as we run out of major names: rather than going wide we are getting more focused on going deep: some of our long-standing Connectors are in their 3rd or 4th incarnation.
-We have received fantastic feedback from the thousands of users we have worldwide, and it is starting to feel like we've just scratched the surface with features.
+I think we've gone fairly wide with DAM Connectors, building 20 and likely to end up somewhere between 30 and 40 total within a few years.
+Yet adding DAMs is less interesting as we run out of major names.
+Rather than continuing to go wide, we are becoming more focused on going deep: some of our long-standing Connectors are in their 3rd or 4th incarnation.
+We have received fantastic feedback from the tens of thousands of users we have worldwide, and it is starting to feel like we've just scratched the surface in regard to features.

-It is an honor to see the evolution of this technology firsthand as it happens; I don't think any of these DAMs will sit still, our perspective as of DAM Chicago 2018 is likely to change again.
+It is an honor to see the evolution of this technology firsthand as it happens; I don't think any of these DAMs will sit still, our perspective as of DAM New York 2019 is likely to evolve again.